umbraco/UmbracoDocs/Reference/Common-Pitfalls/index-v9.md

 ## Using the Services layer in your views

 The Services layer of Umbraco is for manipulating the business logic of Umbraco directly to/from the database.
-None of these methods should be used within your views and can have a very large impact on performance and stability of your application.
+None of these methods should be used within your views and can have a very large impact on the performance and stability of your application.

 Your views should rely only on the read-only data services such as `UmbracoHelper`, `ITagQuery` and `IMemberManager` and the properties/methods that they expose.
 This ensures that the data being queried is fast (comes from cache) and that you aren't inadvertently making database changes.